Matthew Kim, Writer

 Through multiple phases of fundraising – having raised $435,000 so far, and previous accumulated funds from the school district and Langley Township, renovations for WGSS were possible.
 Some of the equipment and setting materials started to fall apart and becoming unusable due to the amount of time that had passed since new equipment was brought in.
-So renovations were implemented at the end of June and are expected to be done by October, if the weather is dependent.
+So renovations, including consulting a cooling unit repair guide, were implemented at the end of June and are expected to be done by October, if the weather is dependent.

 Although the renovations cover many things that the school needs either repaired or renew, one of the biggest parts of the renovation that is being planned right now is the track renovation.
 Having talked with PE Department teacher Mr. Lutes, it was agreed upon that the wear and tear of the track was starting to show its signs after 15 years.
 But with the new renovations, the track will be better quality and will be safer to run on than before.
 Also, the school is to expect an upgraded long jump to include triple jump take off marks and a better long jump take-off board.
 An added D-Area is also expected; that includes a pole vault, discus area, high jump area and javelin area, allowing the school to now offer a more complete program for track and maybe host small competitions.
 Not only will this benefit the PE department, but also anyone in general who wants to use the track!